tembo-io/website/landing/src/content/docs/postgres_guides/how-to-describe-tables-in-postgres/how-to-describe-tables-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to describe tables in Postgres
 ---

-# How to describe tables in Postgres

 In this guide, we'll show you two different ways to describe tables: using the psql command-line tool, using the PgAdmin graphical interface, and through SQL queries.
 We'll walk you through the entire process step by step, using a practical example to make it easy to follow along.